-I’m dedicated to advocacy work for eating disorders, body image, and addiction, holding a committee position with the International Association of Eating Disorder Professionals (IAEDP) and supporting groups focused on improving body image, increasing access to care, and fighting for mental health legislation and rights.
+I’m dedicated to advocacy work for eating disorders, body image, and other mental health issues.
+I am the current president of our local chapter of the International Association of Eating Disorder Professionals (iaedp) and support groups focused on improving body image, increasing access to care, and fighting for mental health legislation and rights.

 In my own life, I practice intuitive eating with myself and within my family.
 I believe in health at every size — you’ll never see me on a diet or hear me body shame myself or anyone else.
 I practice what I preach!
 I believe in embracing diversity and advocating, as well as, working for social justice and am an ally for the LGBTQ+ community.
 I look forward to hearing from you and hope we can be a good fit.
 If not, I will happily help direct you towards another quality clinician who may be a better fit for you in the field.